Carter Page alleges extensive contacts with alleged FBI informant, as Strzok-Page texts draw renewed scrutiny

 WATCH CARTER PAGE ON 'TUCKER CARLSON TONIGHT,' 8 PM ET ON FOX NEWS

-Page confirmed to Fox News that he visited Halper's farm in Northern Virginia several times beginning in August 2016 -- beginning three weeks after Strzok officially opened the FBI counterintelligence probe into possible Russian election interference in late July.
+Page confirmed to Fox News that he visited Halper's farm in Northern Virginia several times beginning in August 2016 -- starting three weeks after Strzok officially opened the FBI counterintelligence probe into possible Russian election interference in late July.
 On October 21, 2016, the FBI and DOJ obtained a surveillance warrant to monitor Page.

 Fox News asked Page if he made any statements to Halper, during this period, that would show he was not acting on behalf of Russia, or would refuse to act on behalf of the Russian government.